 art are dramatized.

-Translation rights sold: Bosnia and Herzegovina (Buybook), Croatia (V.B.Z.), Serbia (Booka), Slovenia (Modrijan), USA (Dalkey Archive Press)
+Translation rights sold: Bosnia and Herzegovina (Buybook), Croatia (V.B.Z.), Serbia (Booka), Slovenia (Modrijan), World English Rights (Dalkey Archive Press)

 Bold and gutsy, the 11 first-person narratives relate tales of self-deception, vanity and hypocrisy, set in Macedonia with its own idiosyncratic problems and the post-communist, transitional reality of the patriarchal tradition of the Balkans.

 Rumena Bužarovska’s short story collection bears the deceptive title: My Husband.
 Although husbands feature in every story, in fact it is the lives of the women who narrate them – wives, mistresses, mothers, widows – about which the collection is chiefly concerned.

 Reminiscent of the stylistic straightforwardness of Raymond Carver, the playfulness of Lorrie Moore, the ambiguities and subtleties characteristic of Alice Munro, and of the grotesque characters and violent epiphanies of Flannery O’Connor, these stories move the reader to both tears of compassion and hilarity.
 Although the subtly presented political and cultural contexts affect the characters’ personal choices and actions, the dilemmas and frustrations they face are universal.